 Bldg 65, Room 217 (UU217)

-Isabella Matthews is a second-year student at Cal Poly, double majoring in History and Political Science.
+Isabella Matthews is student at Cal Poly, double majoring in History and Political Science.
 After attaining her bachelor’s degree, she plans to enter law school to fight for underrepresented voices.
 Working at the Pride Center, Isabella wants to promote the rights of the LGBTQ+ student population and grow the community and unity of all the students.
 Personally, she enjoys spending time with friends and her dog, Kass.
 Her passions include art, photography, video production, TV shows, movies, music, swim, travel, ancient history, and art history.

 Sadie is a first-year intern at the Pride Center and is majoring in English.
 Although she is primarily interested in exploring LGBTQ+ health education through the Pride Center, she is also very excited about being able to support the queer community at Cal Poly in general.
 She also works for the Cal Poly campus dining organization.
 Sadie is passionate about music, all literature, and finding the best places to eat!